 Sahara Desert

-This is the hottest and largest dessert in the Africa and only the third in the world behind Antarctica and the Arctic.
-The desert runs about 4800 Kilometers from east to west and is about 1800 Kilometers from north to south.
-In totals it is about 3,552,140 square miles.
+The Sahara Desert is the largest and hottest desert in Africa.
+It is the third largest desert in the world after Antarctica and the Arctic.
+The Sahara stretches about 4,800 kilometers from east to west and about 1,800 kilometers from north to south.

 Nile River